Close Menu

 Setting Realistic Vacancy Rates

 Vacancy rates are an essential component of cash flow calculations.
-No property is rented 100% of the time, so it’s vital to account for periods when your unit may be vacant.
-Research local vacancy rates to determine a realistic percentage to apply to your calculations.
+No property is rented 100% of the time, so it’s vital to account for periods when your unit may be vacant—research local vacancy rates to determine a realistic percentage to apply to your calculations.
 A common approach is to use a rate between 5% and 10%, depending on the area’s rental market dynamics.

 Factoring Management and HOA Fees

 Property management fees can significantly impact your cash flow.
-If you plan to hire a property management company, be sure to include their fees in your calculations.
+If you plan to hire a property management company, be sure to include their costs in your calculations.
 These fees typically range from 8% to 12% of the monthly rent, depending on the services provided.

 If your property is part of a Homeowners Association (HOA), don’t forget to include those fees as well.
-HOA fees can vary widely, so it’s important to know the exact amount you’ll be responsible for each month.
+HOA fees can vary widely, so it’s essential to know the exact amount you’ll be responsible for each month.
 Including these costs in your cash flow analysis will provide a more accurate picture of your property’s financial performance.

 Itemizing Operating Expenses